BAA7/django-ctm/README.md

 # 2. Overall description

 ## 2.1.
 Product perspective
 The product is a pet project imagined as a custom solution for inner use by the company.
+It is independent and totally self-contained.

 ## 2.2.
 Product functions
 User related functions:
 * authorization in system;
+* changing password;
 * for administrators:
-  * adding new employees into the system;
+  * adding new employees;
   * editing employees' data;
   * editing the hierarchy tree (chief appointments and reappointments);
-  * removing employees from the system.
+  * deleting employees.
 Task related functions:
 * for chiefs:
   * assignment of tasks with priorities and deadlines;
-  * dividing an assigned task into subtasks between self and subordinates;
+  * dividing an assigned task into subtasks between self and subordinates with suitable qualifications and skills;
 * for employees:
-  * completing a task and attaching a report if neccessary.
+  * completing a task and attaching a report to it if neccessary.
+Data related functions:
+* for administrators:
+  * editing data.

 ## 2.3.
 User characteristics
 The users of the product are the company's employees.
-They are split into 3 types:
-* employee – every entity of User class belongs to this type,
-* chief – user that has at least 1 subordinate in the hierarchy tree,
-* administrator – Django superuser that has permission to change any data in database.
+All of them have a high level of computer literacy.

 ## 2.4.
 Constraints
+* System must work properly on Edge, Chrome, Opera, Firefox and Safari browsers.

 ## 2.5.
 Assumptions and dependencies
+The system will be deployed on a server with the Linux Ubuntu 20.04 operating system.

 # 3. Specific requirements